About our teachers

 At Yoga Moves we strive to uphold the ancient healing art of Hatha Yoga.
 Class size is small to ensure more personal guidance from our experienced teachers.
 With our therapeutic approach, emphasizing self-care and self-healing, you will gradually begin to shed old negative patterns responsible for stress and disease, and begin to awaken physically, mentally, and spiritually

 Yoga Moves offers a peaceful environment away from the hustle and bustle of the city.
-Step into our room with gleaming hardwood floors surrounded by blue sky and painted clouds.
+Step into our room with gleaming floors and a panoramic view of Boca Ciega Bay and Gulfport beach.
 Instantly you will feel at home.
 Take a deep breath and relax.

 Denise is the founder of Yoga Moves.
 Her style is eclectic drawing from many traditions and 30 years of practice.
 For the last 15 years, Denise has studied with senior Iyengar teacher Karin Stephan from Cambridge, Massachusetts.
 Embracing the therapeutic approach to yoga, Denise weaves the principles of balance and alignment with mindfulness, by giving detailed descriptions to help re educate the body and mind.
 Students are encouraged to explore their edge with gentleness, yet she challenges her students to contact their power.
 Students are treated with respect for their unique constitution and position in life.
 Denise is a certified Yoga Ayurvedic Specialist through the Himalayan Institute.
 Denise has an acute awareness of the structure and function of the body from years as a rehab nurse, Massage Therapy training, and many years of yoga study.

 Denise graduated from Bhakti Academe of Massage in 1999, and has been practicing since..
 She specializes in Bhakti intuitive massage, Thai yoga Massage, Indian Scalp Massage.